-OHIO CAR ACCIDENT ATTORNEYS
+WHY YOU NEED AN OHIO CAR ACCIDENT LAWYER

-Practical Pointer: We are experienced Ohio car accident attorneys with a track record for success.
+Practical Pointer: We are experienced Ohio car accident lawyers with a track record for success.
 Keep our number in your phone: 1-800-621-8585.
 We can meet you at the accident site, hospital, your home, or our offices.
 No upfront fees until we recover your losses.

 SPEAKING TOO SOON AT THE SCENE OF THE CAR ACCIDENT

 You may be injured, overwhelmed, in shock, or unclear about what actually happened.
 So wait before telling your side of the story.
-If police arrive, give them your name, address, and driver’s license, but say only that you’d like to speak with your attorney before making any statement.
+If police arrive, give them your name, address, and driver’s license, but say only that you’d like to speak with your lawyer before making any statement.
 That will give you time to reflect on the incident and get advice.
-Details will likely emerge to help your case as your attorney guides you through the car accident investigation process.
+Details will likely emerge to help your case as your lawyer guides you through the car accident investigation process.
 He or she can prevent you from saying something that could ultimately hurt your case and cost you money.

 NOT SEEKING MEDICAL TREATMENT IMMEDIATELY